 Review panels are one of the key oversight and accountability mechanisms created in Canada’s right to housing legislation of 2019, the National Housing Strategy Act.

 The findings and recommendations from these hearings will then be tabled in Canada’s House of Commons and Senate, and the federal Minister of Housing will be required to respond with a plan of action within 120 days.
+This means there is clear accountability—the Government of Canada can’t simply ignore the recommendations raised.

 Learn more about review panels on the National Housing Council website.